Yellow Book USA: 1966-2003

+2005-2012

+In May 2005, Yell announced the acquisition of TransWestern Publishing, a US directory publisher.
+The company announced the purchase of the publisher and its holding company, TransWestern Holdings L.P., from a consortium of private equity firms for $1.575 billion.
+The deal went through later in the year.

-In April 2006, Yell agreed to purchase a 59.9% stake in Spanish phone directory firm Telefónica Publicidad e Informacion (TPI) from Telefónica, and launched a bid for the remaining shares which valued TPI at a total of £2.3 billion (€3.3 billion; US$4.1bn).
-Since then, Yell has bought further capital and in September 2007 reached agreement with the minority shareholders to acquire the remaining 1.28% of what was then named Yell Publicidad (now named Hibu Connect S.A.U., operating under the name Páginas Amarillas España).
-In July 2006, Yell threatened Yellowikis with legal action, claiming that people will confuse the two organisations.
+In April 2006, Yell agreed to purchase a 59.9% stake in Spanish phone directory firm Telefónica Publicidad e Informacion (TPI) from Telefónica, and launched a bid for the remaining shares, which valued TPI at a total of £2.3 billion.
+After that, Yell bought further capital and, in September 2007, reached an agreement with the minority shareholders to acquire the remaining 1.28% of what was named Yell Publicidad.
+In July 2006, Yell threatened Yellowikis with legal action, claiming that people would confuse the two organisations.
 In 2008, Yell Group purchased the Pindar Set business and renamed it Yell Adworks.

 In May 2009, Yell UK announced an alliance with Google to provide search marketing services to small businesses, followed by Yell Publicidad in January 2010.
 In June 2009, Yell Group announced the appointment of Bob Wigley as Chairman, following the announcement in May 2009, that existing chairman Bob Scott would step down.
 In September 2009, Yell's US arm, Yellowbook, acquired Texas and Louisiana assets of ypOne Publishing, the 10th largest independent yellow pages publisher in the US.
 Yell announced the completion of its refinancing in November 2009, as first announced in June 2009 and updated in September the same year.

-In February 2010, Yell UK announced the first major redesign in forty years of the traditional Yellow Pages directories into a smaller compact size rather than the traditional A4 format.
+In February 2010, Yell UK announced the first significant redesign in forty years of the traditional Yellow Pages directories into a smaller compact size rather than the traditional A4 format.

 In May 2010, Yell Group purchased TrustedPlaces, a user-contributed local review site, and its US arm Yellowbook, announced the launch of a new group buying website called Weforia.com in August 2010.